Aliases for HIST2H2AC Gene

 GeneCards Summary for HIST2H2AC Gene

 HIST2H2AC (Histone Cluster 2 H2A Family Member C) is a Protein Coding gene.
-Diseases associated with HIST2H2AC include Retinitis Pigmentosa 20.
+Diseases associated with HIST2H2AC include Retinitis Pigmentosa 20 and Cleft Palate, Isolated.
 Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Cell Cycle, Mitotic.
-GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is HIST2H2AA4.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
+An important paralog of this gene is HIST2H2AA3.

 UniProtKB/Swiss-Prot for HIST2H2AC Gene